EvaMaeRey/ggcalendar/README.md

 Under the hood, the compute\_group functions finds the x and y position for the date in the month (x is day in week and y is week in month).
 Faceting by month is used to prevent over-plotting.
+Note: automatic faceting by month via ggcalendar() function presupposes that your variable is also named ‘date’.

 Other possible directions would be to calculate x and y based on date in month *and* on month - instead of relying on faceting by month.